 Did you know that you should change toothbrush for a new one after you’ve been sick?
 By doing this you won’t carry bacteria with you after being sick.

 There’s no doubt that a new toothbrush cleans your teeth better and more efficient than a used one, but there are other reasons for changing your toothbrush.
 After three months using the same toothbrush it will also contain some bacteria.

 PREVENT BACTERIA ON YOUR TOOTHBRUSH

-If you don’t change toothbrush regularly you risk insufficient cleaning of your teeth, which can lead to dental plaque formation and cause tooth cavity, bad breath or other ailments.
+If you don’t replace your toothbrush regularly you risk insufficient cleaning of your teeth, which can lead to dental plaque formation and cause tooth cavity, bad breath or other ailments.

 Here’s three tips for better toothbrush hygiene:

 • Rinse your toothbrush well in clean water after use and put it in a container with the bristles upwards so they can air dry.

 • Avoid direct contact between the toothbrush and the environment around it.
 A tip is to keep it in a cabinet or drawer.